montekaka/react-podcast-ninja/README.md

 Similar to the `<NinjaPlayer/>`, except it requires the RSS feed.

 ## Motivation and history
-I've created this code because I want to help promote the PodcastIndex chapters namespaces.
-After a quick search, I found most of podcast widget player haven't support the chapters namespace yet.
+While adding the PodcastIndex chapters namespace support to  [`JustCast`](https://justcast.com), I began noticing most of podcast widget players haven't support the chapters namespace yet.

+I hope more podcasters can enbrace the chapters namespace, and someone can use it to get a head start into building something amazing!

+## Contributions
+If you would like to contribute to this open source project, please feel free to submit a PR.